Buying a car overseas

 Foreign Exchange Specialists:

-- Usually the cheapest option for making an IMT when buying a car overseas
+- Usually more affordable than the big four banks when you're making an IMT to buy a car overseas

-- They offer attractive exchange rates and the best value for money
+- They offer attractive exchange rates and good value for money

 - Fees are a lot more modest compared to the banks